carlonluca/docker-mldonkey/README.md

               carlonluca/mldonkey:dev
 ```

+mldonkey stores data inside `/var/lib/mldonkey`.
+You may want to mount the data directory to local filesystem.
+Doing this will persist the data when you re-create the docker container.
+It is also easier to get downloaded files this way.

 NOTE: for the randomly chosen ports, you'll have to run the container first and let the core create his conf files.
 Then create the container again by remapping the chosen ports.

 ## Notes for Docker for Mac

 mldonkey does not like the `temp` directory to reside in Mac filesystem.
-It is
-better to mount `/var/lib/mldonkey/temp` inside the Docker VM filesystem.
+It is better to mount `/var/lib/mldonkey/temp` inside the Docker VM filesystem.